-- Few studies also state that the augmented reality games violent content leads to aggressive behavior of the teens.
+- Few studies also state that the augmented reality games violent content lead to the aggressive behavior of the teens.

-While persistent use of technology or devices is suspected to have detrimental side effects, some augmented reality games/apps are designed specifically for kids and, with appropriate supervision and limited play, are likely to be congenial for most children and teens.
-As it is pocket-friendly and more readily available,children excitedly flock to this new technology of AR and VR.
+While persistent use of technology or devices are suspected to have detrimental side effects, some augmented reality games/apps are designed specifically for kids and, with appropriate supervision and limited play, are likely to be congenial for most children and teens.
+As it is pocket-friendly and more readily available, children excitedly flock to this new technology of AR and VR.
 Just as Pokemon Go offers a wearable wristband, some of the following apps either require or are improved by external hardware.